 The Day Before Serving

 - Season beef short ribs on all sides with salt, place in a bowl and cover with plastic wrap.
 Refrigerate overnight.

 The Day of Serving

 - Preheat your oven to 350 degrees.
-Seed, stem, and devein all of the chiles (rubber gloves will keep you from getting it in your eyes later).
+Seed, stem, and devein the chiles (just stem the arbol chiles and shake out the seeds, no ned to de-vein).
 Arrange on a cookie sheet with a little space between and toast in the oven for 6-7 minutes.

-- Add chiles and garlic to a pot and add enough water to fully cover them.
+- Add chiles and garlic to a pot with enough water to fully cover them.
 Cover with lid and bring to a simmer.
 Cook until the chiles are very soft.
 About 30 minutes.